Roman STScI Data Pipelines

 • crds

-Users will also need access to calibration reference files for some pipeline steps, and should see CRDS for Reference Files for additional information including how to set up necessary environment variables.
+Users will also need access to calibration reference files for some pipeline steps and should see the CRDS for Reference Files article for additional information, including how to set up necessary environment variables.

 Pipeline Descriptions

-Here we describe at a high-level the individual pipelines used to produce Roman WFI data products.
-Detailed information about each pipeline will be provided in separate articles.
-Users are advised to also consult the Data Levels and Products page for information on the formats and contents of different WFI data products for context.
+Here, we provide a high-level description of the individual pipelines used to produce Roman WFI data products.
+Detailed information about each pipeline is provided in separate articles.
+Users are also advised to consult the Data Levels and Products page for information on the formats and contents of the different WFI data products.

-The WFI detectors are an updated iteration of the detectors used in JWST instruments; therefore, the philosophical starting point for development of the WFI data pipelines is the JWST science data pipeline.
-Deviations from the JWST pipelines occur when either the JWST pipeline steps are not appropriate or are insufficient for WFI data, or when Roman mission science accuracy requirements necessitate changes to the underlying algorithms.
+The WFI detectors are an updated version of the detectors used in JWST instruments; therefore, the philosophical starting point for the development of the WFI data pipelines is the JWST science data pipeline.
+Deviations from the JWST pipelines occur when either the JWST pipeline steps are not appropriate or insufficient for WFI data, or when Roman mission science accuracy requirements necessitate changes to the underlying algorithms.

 Level 2 Exposure Pipeline